melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 [[toc]]

-Mavis is designed to be used with complete age-based cohorts, including those already vaccinated in previous academic years.
+Mavis is designed to be used with complete age-based cohorts, including those already vaccinated in previous school years.

 Before using Mavis for vaccination programmes, SAIS teams will need to: